 Testing and Treatment, Again

 Water tester #2 was a man named Ken who owns a water-purification business in the next county.
-He tested the water, checked the filtration setup, and sent quotes ranging from full iron-filter replacement and softening system to replacing only what he saw as the biggest problem with our iron filtration: the media.
+He tested water, checked the filtration setup, and sent quotes ranging from full iron-filter replacement + softening system to replacing only what he saw as our biggest problem: the iron filter’s media.

-Chris had suspected, almost since he installed it, that Katalox media wasn’t as good as they said it was.
-Again, if you’re about to install an iron filtration system, do NOT buy Katalox.
-Katalox has a clumping problem, which means less area for the media to grab iron with, which means it leaves a lot of iron in your water.
+Chris had suspected, almost since he installed it, that Katalox media wasn’t as good as they said.
+Again, do NOT buy Katalox.
+It has a clumping problem, which means less area open for the media to grab iron with, which means it leaves a lot of iron in your water.

-Ken said he fell for Katalox, too, and lost thousands of dollars replacing it.
-He believed that simply replacing Katalox with something tried-and-true would solve many of our problems.
+Ken said he fell for Katalox, too, and lost thousands of dollars replacing it for customers.
+He believed that if we simply replaced our Katalox with something tried-and-true, many of our problems would be solved.

-Our tank wasn’t great either.
+Our tank wasn’t great either, though.
 It didn’t oscillate the media well, and it was slightly transparent, which allowed for a small amount of algae growth inside, doh.

-We used to put a flashlight to the side of the clear tank and watch as the media barely moved during the backwash.
+With the clear tank, we could hold a flashlight on the side and watch as the media barely moved during backwashing.
 The Vortex tank evidently oscillates media vigorously.
-Not that we can see this now that our tank is opaque to prevent algae growth.
+Not that we can see this happening now that our tank is opaque to prevent algae growth.